Pure comfort food! You’ll love this amazing Loaded Mashed Potatoes recipe!

 Ingredient Notes

-- Russet potatoes: I find that russets work great here because they are super tender and really easy to mash.
+- Russet potatoes: I find that russets work great here because they are super tender and easy to mash.

 - Butter: hey, can’t make mashed potatoes without butter, right?!

 - Shredded cheddar cheese: The cheese goes into the potato mixture and also on top for ultra cheesy goodness!
+Cheddar is my favorite, but Colby Jack is a great options too.

 - Bacon: I prefer to use thick-cut bacon.
 You’ll need about 6 to 8 slices.